 - Select the category of the rule you’d like to create (for example, you can select Keyword rules).

-- Select one of the rules from the menu options (for example, Change max CPC bids when...).
+- Select one of the rule types from the menu options (for example, Change keyword bids).

 - Pick the currency that applies to the accounts for which you’d like to create rules.
 You can choose only one currency per rule.

-- Select how often you want your rule to run (for example daily, or only once on a particular date and time) from the Frequency menu, along with the date range to evaluate your requirements.
+- Select how often you want your rule to run (for example daily, or only once on a particular date and time) from the “Frequency” menu, along with the date range to evaluate your requirements.
 If you’re managing client accounts in different time zones, the time at which your rule runs will be based on your manager account’s time zone, not that of your managed account.
-Learn more about time zones in automated rules.
+Learn more about time zones in automated rules below

 - Select the accounts to which you’d like to apply the rule.
 You can only pick ad serving accounts in the currency that you originally selected.

-- Click the Preview results button to verify that you've set the rule up correctly.
+- Click the Preview button to verify that you've set the rule up correctly.
 Previewing displays the time you’ve chosen for the rule to run in groups according to your managed accounts' time zones, and allows you to get a glimpse of the changes that the rule will make to the first account you’ve selected.
 No permanent changes will be made.